schneidenbach/RecessOpinionatedApiInAspNetCore/README.md

 ## Experimentation

-When you run the app, right now it won't look like it does much.
+When you run the app, it won't look like it does anything.
 I'd start by firing up Postman or curl or whatever you like, and start making requests to:

 `GET /api/Employees`
 `POST /api/Employees`
 `GET /api/Employees/1`
 `GET /api/Jobs`
 `POST /api/Jobs`

+and see what happens.

 ## Brief tour